Pozzo del Merro

 Pozzo del Merro is a flooded sinkhole in the countryside northeast of Rome, Italy.
 Situated at the bottom of an 80 m conical pit, at 392 m it is the second deepest underwater vertical cave in the world.
 In 2000 two ROVs were sent to explore its depths; the first, the "Mercurio (Mercury)" reached its maximum operative depth of 210 m without reaching the bottom.
 The second ROV, "Hyball 300", reached 310 m without touching down either.
 A third dive in 2002 with the more advanced "Prometeo" robot reached the bottom at 392 m, but discovered a narrow passage continuing horizontally.

 The sinkhole, similar to the Zacatón cenote, was formed by volcanic activity eroding the carbonate rock.

+The sinkhole is part of the natural reserve Macchia di Gattaceca e Macchia del Barco (created in 1997).